Syntax diagram

 Syntax diagrams (or railroad diagrams) are a way to represent a context-free grammar.
 They represent a graphical alternative to Backus–Naur form, EBNF, Augmented Backus–Naur form, and other text-based grammars as metalanguages.
 Early books using syntax diagrams include the "Pascal User Manual" written by Niklaus Wirth (diagrams start at page 47) and the Burroughs CANDE Manual.
 In the compilation field, textual representations like BNF or its variants are usually preferred.
 BNF is text-based, and used by compiler writers and parser generators.
 Railroad diagrams are visual, and may be more readily understood by laypeople, sometimes incorporated into graphic design.
 The canonical source defining the JSON data interchange format provides yet another example of a popular modern usage of these diagrams.

-Principle of syntax diagrams
+Principle

 The representation of a grammar is a set of syntax diagrams.
 Each diagram defines a "nonterminal" stage in a process.
 There is a main diagram which defines the language in the following way: to belong to the language, a word must describe a path in the main diagram.

 Each diagram has an entry point and an end point.
 The diagram describes possible paths between these two points by going through other nonterminals and terminals.
 Historically, terminals have been represented by round boxes and nonterminals by rectangular boxes but there is no official standard.